YesudasZ/Typing-Game/README.md

 4. **Responsive Design**: The UI is responsive and works well on various screen sizes thanks to Tailwind CSS.

 5. **Modern React Patterns**: The application uses functional components and React hooks throughout.

+## Deployment

+The application is deployed on Vercel.
+You can view the live version at [https://typing-game-hd74.vercel.app/](https://typing-game-hd74.vercel.app/)

 ## Future Enhancements